-To maintain a high signal-to-noise ratio, it is important that all connections within a given fiber optic sensor (zone) be made by either fusion splicing or by physical-contact fiber optic connectors (PC).
+The FD340 Series is a fiber optic intrusion detection system that can monitor up to two fully independent zones (sensing fibers) using a single APU.
+To maintain a high signal-to-noise ratio, it is important that all connections within a given sensing zone be made by either fusion splicing or by physical-contact fiber-optic connectors (PC).
 It is helpful to test the optical loss of each zone.
 The insensitive lead-in fibers plug directly into the APU and are always connected with an ST connector (ST/PC).
 The insensitive leads are spliced, or coupled via ST/PC feedthrough connector, to the sensing fibers.

 Note: It is important that only clean optical connectors are inserted into the APU's optical inputs and outputs; dirty connectors can degrade the performance of the APU or even cause irreversible damage.
-When leaving connectors unconnected make sure they have protective caps installed on the ferrules.
+When leaving the connectors unconnected, make sure that protective caps are installed on the ferrules.
 Caps protect the ferrule from damage that might be caused by bumping the ferrule against a foreign object.
 However, when caps are dirty they don't protect (effectively) against microscopic contamination.
 Consequently, be sure to clean all connectors prior to insertion whether or not they have been capped.
 For more information on the care and cleaning of fiber-optic connectors, refer to the application note on fiber optics: AN-SM-007 Fiber Optics.